neonseon/news-logs-analysis/README.md

 ## Contributing

-I will not accept pull requests as this project was created for the FSND Udacity course.
+Pull requests will not be accepted, as this project was created for the FSND Udacity program.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).